Business Administration (AS)

 English Composition (GE)

-Arts/Humanities (GH)
+Arts/Humanities (GAH)

 Interdisciplinary and Emerging Issues (GI)